Featured courses

 Specific academic requirement:

-- Participants must be 2nd or 3rd year undergraduate students who enrolled in an engineering course in their home country.
+Participants must be 2nd or 3rd year undergraduate students who have enrolled in an engineering course in their home country.

 Winter School Study Program for Medical and Health Sciences*